Chart Color Schemes

 Legana ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Legana's population shows lower cultural diversity, with 84.7% born in Australia and 93.2% being citizens.
-English is spoken at home by 94.6%.
-Christianity is the dominant religion, practiced by 47.1%.
+Legana's cultural diversity was found to be below average, with 84.7% of its population born in Australia and 93.2% being citizens.
+English is spoken exclusively at home by 94.6% of Legana residents.
+Christianity is the predominant religion, comprising 47.1% of the population.

 Frequently Asked Questions - Diversity